 Day 3 was more of a historic one 🙂 in Nanjing

 - Mausoleum Of Dr, Sun Yat-sen covers a huge area of 80,000 sq meters in the east suburb of Nanjing.
 It is one of the most sought-after sites in the Purple Mountain.
 Named after Sun Yat-sen, the father of the Republic Of China, who is also known to end the Qing Dynasty monarchy, thus by allowing people to step into a new age.
 The mausoleum is surrounded by lush greenery, a walk of 20-25 minutes to the main area and it truly is a place with great historical significance.
 These 350+ steps are a symbol of love and respect that Chinese people have in their hearts towards Dr. Sun Yat-sen. They are also a constant reminder that everyone is equal here in his eyes and this are an ode to his heroic deeds.

 - Right next to the Xiaoling Museum, you will spot the biggest imperial tombs in China of the Ming and Qing Dynasty.
 UNESCO has listed it as a world cultural heritage site and the pathway that leads you here also consists of some of the oldest larger than life stone structures that represent the officers, emperor and his advisors.

 Fun Fact – These structures that you see next to me are of the officers.
 But how do you differentiate between a senior and junior officer??
-Simple, moustache equals senior officer, no moustache equals lower rank!!
+Simple, mustache equals senior officer, no mustache equals lower rank!!

 - Nanjing Museum is the second largest museum in entire China, so we would suggest keeping at least 4 hours for this, especially if you too love history like us.